M’tucci’s Bar Roma – Albuquerque, New Mexico

 Greek mythology recounts the story of Tantalus, progeny of a divine parent (Zeus himself) and a mortal one.
 Uniquely favored among mortals by being invited to share the food of the gods, Tantalus abused that privilege by slaying his own son and feeding him to the gods as a test of their omniscience.
 The gods immediately figured out what Tantalus had done and in their rage condemned him to the deepest portion of the underworld where he would be forever “tantalized” with hunger and thirst.
 Though immersed up to his neck in water, when Tantalus bent to drink, it all drained away.
 When he reached for the luscious fruit hanging on trees above him, winds blew the branches beyond his…

-Red or Green–New Mexico’s Food Scene Is on Fire: November, 2023
+Red or Green–New Mexico’s Food Scene Was on Fire in 2023

 K Style Kitchen – Albuquerque, New Mexico